Kateryna Baindl

-Kateryna Baindl (Катерина Ігорівна Байндль, née Kozlova Козлова; born 20 February 1994) is a Ukrainian tennis player.
+Kateryna Baindl (Катерина Ігорівна Байндль, née Kozlova Козлова; born 20 February 1994) is a Ukrainian inactive tennis player.
 On 19 February 2018, she achieved a career-high singles ranking of world No. 62.
 On 22 October 2012, she peaked at No. 139 in the doubles rankings.
-Up to date, Kozlova has won one singles title on the WTA Challenger Tour as well as five singles and 13 doubles titles on the ITF Circuit.
+She has won one singles title on the WTA Challenger Tour as well as five singles and 13 doubles titles on the ITF Circuit.

+In 2021, she married Michael Baindl and changed from Kozlova to Kateryna Baindl as her competing name.

 Career

-2015: Top 100 debut, suspension due to doping
+2015: Suspension due to doping

-On 6 April 2015 she made her top 100 debut in the singles rankings.

 On 27 May 2015, the International Tennis Federation announced that Kozlova has been found to have committed an anti-doping rule violation.
 She was found positive to a doping substance after taking a stimulant, dimethylbutylamine.
 Kozlova's suspension was reduced to six months starting from 15 February to 15 August 2015.

-2018
+2018: First top-5 win and maiden WTA Tour final

+In February, Kozlova reached her first WTA Tour final at the Taiwan Open, defeating Sabine Lisicki in the semifinals, before losing the championship match to Timea Babos.

-At the French Open, Kozlova became the second player to defeat a defending champion in the first round of Roland Garros, after a straight sets victory over 2017 champion Jeļena Ostapenko.
+At the French Open in May, she became the second player to defeat a defending champion in the first round of the French Open, after a straight sets victory over 2017 champion Jeļena Ostapenko.

-2022

-At the Poland Open, she reached the semifinals as a qualifier where she lost to Ana Bogdan.
-As a result she moved 56 positions up in the rankings to world No. 134 on 1 August 2022.
+2022: Poland Open semifinal

+Having lost in qualifying, Baindl gained entry to the Poland Open as a lucky loser where wins over 11th seed Maryna Zanevska, qualifier Sara Errani and eighth seed Petra Martić, saw her reach the semifinals.
+She lost to Ana Bogdan in the last four.

-She reached No. 124 on 26 September 2022, the highest ranking for the season.
-At the Emilia-Romagna Open in Parma, she qualified into the main draw where she was defeated by world No. 7 and top seed Maria Sakkari.
+At the Emilia-Romagna Open in Parma, she qualified into the main draw where she was defeated by world No. 7 and top seed, Maria Sakkari.

-2023: Australian Open third round
+2023-2024: Australian Open third round

+At the 2023 Australian Open, Baindl defeated Kamilla Rakhimova and Caty McNally to reach the third round of a Grand Slam tournament for the first time in her career.
+She lost to 17th seed Jeļena Ostapenko.

+Baindl reached her second career singles final at the 2023 Budapest Grand Prix, defeating Claire Liu in the semifinals.
+She lost to lucky loser Maria Timofeeva in the final.